 INCLUDING to save both new and old values in the log.
-If this log is for a table on which you have a single-table materialized aggregate view, and if you want the materialized view to be eligible for fast refresh, you must specify
+If this log is for a table on which you have a single-table materialized aggregate view, and if you want the materialized view to be eligible for fast refresh, then you must specify

 VALUES unless you first change the refresh mode of the materialized view to something other than